pstadler/metrics.sh/README.md

 ### Requirements

-metrics.sh has been tested on Ubuntu 14.04 and Mac OS X but is supposed to run on most *NIX-like operating systems.
-Some of the provided metrics require [procfs](http://en.wikipedia.org/wiki/Procfs) to be available when running on *NIX.
+metrics.sh has been tested on Ubuntu 14.04 and Mac OS X but is supposed to run on most Unix-like operating systems.
+Some of the provided metrics require [procfs](http://en.wikipedia.org/wiki/Procfs) to be available when running on *nix.
 POSIX compliancy means that metrics.sh works with minimalistic command interpreters such as [dash](http://manpages.ubuntu.com/manpages/trusty/en/man1/dash.1.html).
 Built-in metrics do **not** require root privileges.

 ## Metrics